 c.
 Assist children in finding appropriate ways of handling feelings.

 d.
-Make daily observations of the health of children and report any conditions requiring attention to the director.
+Make daily observations of the health of the children and report any conditions requiring attention to the director.

 e.
 Report any suspicions of child abuse, neglect or maltreatment to the director.